 Like most other states, Kansas has an open container law that prohibits transporting open containers of alcohol in a motor vehicle.
 This article explains Kansas's open container restrictions and the violation penalties.

 Kansas law prohibits any person from transporting an alcoholic beverage in a vehicle unless it is:

 This restriction applies to all persons within the car, including the driver and passengers.

 If you get charged with possessing an open container in Kansas, it is possible to plea to a lesser charge or to enter into a diversion agreement.
-However, such plea deals are in the sole discretion of the prosecutor and are not guaranteed.
+However, such plea deals are at the sole discretion of the prosecutor and are not guaranteed.
 Talk to a criminal defense attorney about your options.